cloudmesh-community/book/chapters/devops/iac-terraform.md

 Let's walk through the basic script to help understand the overall working of Terraform.

-The 2 main sections of the script are "Provider" and "Resource".
+The 2 main sections of the script are *Provider* and *Resource*.
-"Providers" could be cloud providers -- including all the major ones - AWS, Google Cloud, Azure, Alibaba, DigitalOcean, Oracle, API end points -- for example GitHub, GitLab, DNS, Databases -- MySQL, PostgreSQL, infrastructure components like Docker, Kubernetes, VMWare.
+*Providers* could be cloud providers -- including all the major ones - AWS, Google Cloud, Azure, Alibaba, DigitalOcean, Oracle, API end points -- for example GitHub, GitLab, DNS, Databases -- MySQL, PostgreSQL, infrastructure components like Docker, Kubernetes, VMWare.

-"Resources" section has the resources that the "Providers" manage.
+*Resources* section has the resources that the *Providers* manage.

 When you run ````terraform init````, the relevant modules specified in